bridget-moynihan/Coursera_Data_Science_Capstone/README.md

 # Coursera_Data_Science_Capstone
-THis is the final project for a Coursera certification.
+This is the final project for a Coursera certification.